TracyOakley/city-explorer-backend/README.md

 Name of feature: Deploy to External Server
 Estimate of time needed to complete: 1 hour
 Start time: 6:30
-Finish time: ?
+Finish time: 7:30
-Actual time needed to complete: ?
+Actual time needed to complete: 1 hour